pschuermann97/miura/README.md

 # miura
-Math library in Rust for learning/education purposes.
+Math library in Rust for learning/education purposes which is in early development.

 Features:
 - matrix module: